 Blast off into space with Astronaut George!
 Jump aboard his rocket and journey with him around our solar system as he searches for air, water and friends on each new planet.
-This is a fun interactive session, led by an Education Demonstrator in our planetarium.
+This is a fun interactive workshop, led by an Education Demonstrator in our Planetarium.
 The pupils will discover the planets that make up the solar system, the conditions needed for life and why we experience night and day.

 This workshop will take place in our wonderful Planetarium, where one of our education demonstrators will show the class incredible images of earth, such as, ‘Earth Rise’, taken from Apollo 8 in 1968 and other images taken on important space missions throughout history.